M-k-Hack/Kubi/README.md

 If your MongoDB instance is not on the same machine, change your bind_ip in `/etc/mongod.conf` to 0.0.0.0.

-If you build the docker image ubuntu previously.
-Add a line in your mongoDB just created (don't forget to auth):
+If you built the docker image ubuntu previously, Add a line in your mongoDB just created (don't forget to auth):

 ```bash
 db.containers.insert({name:"My Nice Ubuntu Image", name_container:"ubuntu", "exposed_port":22})